Its time to open a can of worms…

 Its was something I’ve scratched my head at for a long time in the past..
 You see the word bounded about on line in peoples linked in profiles, Facebook pages, Instagram accounts and blogs… “Professional Photographer” “Professional Seasoned Photographer” “Award Winning Professional Photographer”, you’ve seen them I’m sure… Additionally Ive read countless forum arguments pop up online… You’re a professional if this… You’re a professional if that….
 You can only classify yourself as a professional photographer if you’re blah blah blah….
 It’s in these places I really do see the ugly side of the industry.
 Its the downside of the creative world.
 Egos get involved and that breeds jealousy and envy, a little like the old Star Wars saying about being led to the dark side, it is a slippery slope for some..

 So here are some of the many, You can only be a Professional If scenarios Ive come across in my time and how I’ve come across many a argument to counter such proposals.
 Ok..
 So here is my take on it.
-First off, these are MY opinions… if you disagree… then thats your opinion.
+First off, these are MY opinions… if you disagree… then thats your opinion, and I whole heartedly respect that, but may not agree with it.

 Scroll Down for More